 My visitations were suppose to progress to more parenting time gradually; however, bio mom makes excuses as to why I can’t visit at certain times.
 My work schedule varies each week and I attempt to give 24 hr notice of my desire to visit, but often get denied by bio mom.
 How can I present this to...
 Read more »

 The main question that I have is whether there is an existing parenting time order or judgment.
 If there is and it specifically allows this parenting time, mother's refusal is a violation of that order or judgment.
 If there is not, you would need to file a petition to establish custody and...Read more »

 My father filed a motion to stop payment on Dec.
 9th.
 Dec. child support was supposed to be in my mother's mailbox on Dec.
 1st, which it wasn't (because he always sent it late).
-He also has not paid his half of my medical bills, nor shown proof of a life insurance policy with me and my siblings as...
+He also has not paid his half of my medical bills, nor shown proof of a life insurance policy with me and my...
 Read more »